– B.L. Freeborn (c) 2013, updated Nov. 2018

-We look once again at the Luwian and find that the large bold C symbol is the hieroglyph for the word meaning “Great.”
+We look once again at the Luwian and find that the large bold C symbol is the hieroglyph for the word meaning “great.”
 So then our image reads great, great, wa, great, great.
-Does the hieroglyph “great” have a numerical value?
-Unknown.
-However, it is currently being associated with the sound ur.
-Ur is a very great city of the past.
+The hieroglyph is associated with the sound ur.
+Ur was a very great city of the past.
 Perhaps this is why the linguists have happened upon the association.
-In Old English we briefly note that ur means our.
-So that the image takes on the meaning our, our, our, our “wa.”
+In Old English we note that ur can mean our, ore or origin.
+So then, the image takes on the meaning origin-woe.
 To understand this better we note that sometimes the hieroglyphs did not represent a sound but the object itself.
-In this case it means great, great “wa.”
-So we are now at “our great, our great wa.”
+In this case it could mean great, great woe.
+So we have “the origin of the great woe.”

 Many more mysteries to unravel…..

 See more of fantastic Knowth and Dowth at these links:

 (1) Cyrus H. Gordon, “Forgotten Scripts.”
 NY: Dorset Press, 1968.
 See pg.
 98.